pkill37/festore/README.md

 # tzfe

+Crypto keystore demo on the STM32MP157F-DK2.

+## Motivation

 A crypto keystore, fundamentally, serves as a secure storage mechanism for cryptographic keys for various cryptographic operations.
 The primary functions and features of a rudimentary crypto keystore may include:

 - Secure Storage: secure repository for cryptographic keys, ensuring that they are stored in an encrypted form and protected from unauthorized access.